xtensor-stack/xtensor/docs/source/api/expression_index.rst

 Expressions and semantic
 ========================

-``xexpression`` and the semantic classes contain all the methods required to perform evaluation anf assignment of expressions.
-They defined the computed assignment operators, the assignment methods for ``noalias`` and the downcast methods.
+``xexpression`` and the semantic classes contain all the methods required to perform evaluation and assignment of expressions.
+They define the computed assignment operators, the assignment methods for ``noalias`` and the downcast methods.

 .. toctree::